 Venetian blinds require regular dusting (without exerting too much pressure) to keep them in top condition.

 Vertical blinds — slat-like blinds that stack behind each other as the blinds are opened.
 Affordably priced and easy functionality and maintenance also makes these a popular choice.
 Decide on a child-safe wand or traditional chain control, and left, right or centre opening.

 Honeycomb blinds — this is the option I selected for our house, opting for blockout in the bedroom and light filtering in the kitchen/dining area.
 These can either be recess fit (within the window frame) or face fit (above the window frame) and are generally made from a material that is water and fade resistant, giving them a long lifespan.
 The pleated honeycomb design also provides exceptional insulation, helping to keep rooms cool in summer and warm in winter.

 Panel blinds — suitable for large doors, windows or bi-fold doors, these fabric panels attach to an aluminium track and slide behind each other when opened.
 These also come in blockout, light filtering and sunscreen options so you can choose between ultimate privacy to simply reducing glare and heat while maintaining the view.

 Curtains — available in sheer fabrics for that floaty, romantic feel, to lined drape fabric for blockout.
 Curtains in drape fabric are also great insulators, while the sheer curtains gently diffuse light and can be hung in front of block out rollers or plantation shutters.

-Plantation shutters — a super pricey option that generally requires professionals to install, plantation shutters are completely cordless timber, timber-look or aluminum shutters.
+Plantation shutters — traditionally a super pricey option that required professionals to install, plantation shutters are completely cordless timber, timber-look or aluminum shutters.
 Shutters are fitted as a part of the window and can be made to suit any shape window such as arch or round windows.